gsa-archived/digital-gov-drupal/README.md

 If you would like to use SSO:

+* Your account must be initialized in the pre-production GSA Auth site.

+Visit https://auth-preprod.gsa.gov/ and use your normal GSA credentials to authenticate your account.
+Once you sign in and get to your dashboard, you can close the site.

 * Your user account must exist first, SSO will never create your account.

 Many users are created in default content, but if you're not in there: